Easy Cherry Pie Bars Recipe That Will Feed a Crowd

 It’s a delicious dessert that you can make in a 9 X 13 pan (and we’ve got a great one with a lid in the printable recipe card below!)

-So if you’re looking for an easy cherry bars recipe to share this summer let’s get to it!
+So if you’re looking for an easy cherry bars recipe with all the flavors of a homemade cherry pie to share this summer let’s get to it!
 The cherry lovers in your life will thank you. 🙂

 Ingredients you will need: